-AEMO's draft determination is to update the Methodology to reflect considerations it uses if departing from a simple linear blend of short- and long-term forecasts.
+AEMO's Final Determination is to retain the changes made to the Methodology during the Draft Determination, to reflect considerations it uses if departing from a simple linear blend of short- and long-term forecasts.

 AEMO notes the weightings constitute part of the forecast reviewed in the Forecast Accuracy Report, and this can drive improvement opportunities within the Forecast Improvement Plan as required.